AI Self-Service Kiosks in 2026: How Intelligent Hardware Is Reshaping Retail, QSR & Healthcare

 Education

-- Certifications: CE, FCC, RoHS — required for international deployment
+- Certifications: CE, FCC, and RoHS remain important for international deployment

 4. Data Privacy and Ethical AI in Self-Service

-- Transparency requirements: Customers increasingly expect to know when AI is active and what data is collected.
+- Transparency: Users increasingly expect to understand when AI is active and what data is being used

-- Consent and opt-in flows: Personalization features require clear consent mechanisms as standard practice.
+- Consent and opt-in mechanisms: Personalization and biometric features require clearer consent design in many scenarios

 5. People Also Ask